HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 <img src="/rfcs/images/0000-lib_prep_rfc_fig5.png" align="left" height="460" />

-**Figure 5**: Determining logical units from plate-based experimental designs.
+**Figure 5: Determining logical units from plate-based experimental designs**.
 A) An experiment modeled using the current metadata model which depicts six sequence files derived from three single cell suspension.
 Logical units are indicated (red, blue, and magenta outlines).
 B) An experiment modeled using the proposed metadata model which depicts six sequence files derived from three single cell library preparations.
 Logical units are indicated (red, blue, and magenta outlines).
 Arrows in graphs represent processes.

 **NB**: An experimental design where the same library preparation is sequenced more than once is not shown here.
 This is either (1) not even feasible or (2) highly unlikely to occur given that there isn’t a lot of material to sequence the same cell more than once.